-The University of Arkansas supports equal employment and affirmative action in hiring decisions, and the Chancellor affirms this commitment in seeking to achieve diversity among employees.
+The University of Arkansas supports equal employment and affirmative action in hiring decisions, and the chancellor of the university affirms this commitment in seeking to achieve a diversity among employees.
 In order to further the effective practice of equal opportunity and affirmative action in recruiting and hiring initiatives, the university has adopted specific recruitment and hiring procedures.

 Role of OEOC

 The Office of Equal Opportunity and Compliance monitors the university staff and faculty recruitment processes to ensure that all applicants receive equitable consideration, the university's efforts in hiring members of underrepresented groups are strengthened, and the required documentation of good faith efforts to achieve equal opportunity and placement goals are maintained.

 - Assist and advise search committees, applicant reviewers, hiring officials and others on employment equity practices and principles;